Tech Adventure Camp: Camps and Institutes

 FCPS Food Services provides lunch for $3.50 or students may bring a lunch from home.
 FCPS students can use their school accounts or pay with cash.
 Non-FCPS students can pay with cash.

-Starting June 11, view the lunch menu by school location.
+Starting mid-June (specific date TBD), view the lunch menu by school location.
 Vending machines are available.

-There is bus transportation from FCPS high schools and middle schools outside of the Fairfax High School pyramid.
-Transportation to and from these schools is the responsibility of the parent/guardian.
-The confirmation email sent after registering includes the bus schedule.
+There is bus transportation from select FCPS high schools and middle schools outside of the Fairfax High School pyramid.
+Transportation to and from these schools is the responsibility of the parent or guardian.
+Transportation information will be communicated to families prior to the start of the program.

 Non-FCPS students must provide a copy of the following documents which can be emailed to SummerDocs@fcps.edu or mailed to: